Deep learning-derived arterial input function for dynamic brain PET: Introduction

 Recently, deep learning has emerged as a promising technique across various areas of medical imaging.
-Although still in its early stages, initial studies integrating deep learning methods have demonstrated improved accuracy AIF estimation, surpassing traditional IDIF and PBIF approaches~\citep{wang2020direct, ferrante2022physically, Cui_2022, chen2023estimating}.
+Although still in its early stages, initial studies integrating deep learning methods have demonstrated improved accuracy AIF estimation, surpassing traditional IDIF and PBIF approaches~\citep{wang2020direct, ferrante2022physically,ferrante2024physically, Cui_2022, chen2023estimating, kuttner2024deep}.
 Our group previously pioneered the use of deep neural networks (DNNs) to directly estimate AIF from PET images~\citep{wang2020direct}.
 In this approach, a DNN processes two 3D PET volumes---one at a particular time point and another averaged over all time points---to predict the AIF value at each moment and subsequently reconstruct the full AIF curve.
 However, the method has limitations: since the network does not incorporate the entire dynamic PET sequence, it occasionally produces suboptimal estimates with non-smooth tails.
-To address this limitation, Ferrante~\emph{et al.} recently introduced a physically informed neural network (PINN), which estimates parameters of an analytical AIF model represented by a combination of two Gaussians and an exponential term modulated by a sigmoid function~\citep{ferrante2022physically}.
-Alternatively, Cui~\emph{et al.} bypassed AIF estimation entirely, directly reconstructing parametric images using an unsupervised deep learning framework known as the conditional deep image prior~\citep{Cui_2022}.
+In contrast, \citet{kuttner2024deep} employed a DNN that uses the entire dynamic PET sequence as input to estimate AIF values at the corresponding time points. \citet{ferrante2022physically, ferrante2024physically} further advanced this direction by introducing a physically informed neural network (PINN), which estimates parameters of an analytical AIF model represented by a combination of two Gaussians and an exponential term modulated by a sigmoid function.
+Alternatively, \citet{Cui_2022} bypassed AIF estimation entirely, directly reconstructing parametric images using an unsupervised deep learning framework known as the conditional deep image prior.
 Nevertheless, these innovative methods remain constrained by limited sample sizes—stemming from inherent blood sampling difficulties—and by relatively low robustness when applied across different radiotracers.